AroosaIjaz/AroosaIjaz.github.io/_pages/about.md

 ---

 # About Me
 * I am a Physics Ph.D. student at the University of Waterloo.
+* My PhD supervisors are Juan Felipe Carrasquilla and Roger Melko
 * My research interests lie at the intersection of machine learning and Physics, in particular quantum-enhanced machine learning and applications of classical machine learning in Physics.
 * In the past, I have worked on:
     * QML algorithms for NISQ devices